list.files(system.file("doc/rawdata", package = "hyperSpec"), pattern = "flu[1-6][.]txt")

-• write an import function for a spectrometer manufacturer’s proprietary ASCII files,
+• Write an import function for proprietary ASCII files from a spectrometer manufacturer.

-• add further data columns to the spectra, and
+• Add additional data columns to the spectra.

-The data set flu in package hyperSpec consists of 6 fluorescence emission spectra of quinine solutions.
-They were acquired during an student practicum and were kindly provided by M. Kammer.
+The flu dataset in the hyperSpec package consists of six fluorescence emission spectra of quinine solutions.
+These spectra were acquired during a student practicum and were kindly provided by M. Kammer.

-The concentrations of the solutions range from 0.05 to 0.30 mg/l.
-Spectra were acquired with a Perkin Elmer LS50-B fluorescence spectrometer at 350 nm excitation.
+The concentrations of the solutions range from 0.05 to 0.30 mg/l, and the spectra were acquired using a Perkin Elmer LS50-B fluorescence spectrometer at 350 nm excitation.

 1 Writing an Import Function

-The raw spectra are in Perkin Elmer’s ASCII file format, one spectrum per file.
-The files are completely ASCII text, with the actual spectra starting at line 55.
+The raw spectra are stored in Perkin Elmer’s ASCII file format, with one spectrum per file.
+These files are completely ASCII text, and the actual spectra start at line 55.

 The function to import these files, read.txt.PerkinElmer(), is discussed in the “fileIO” vignette, please refer to that document for details.